4 DAYS FROM $1,199

 Lunch is back on board, and you’ll enjoy an afternoon at leisure with shuttle service into Bruges’ center for further exploration.
-Or you may journey to Ostend to explore this seaside city and visit its World War II-era Atlantic Wall, constructed by the Nazis.
-Cultural Discovery: Attend another fascinating lecture that will offer more dimension to your expedition.
+Attend another fascinating lecture that will offer more dimension to your journey.
 Dinner is on board tonight, with overnight sailing to France.

-Your second day in Honfleur deliciously unravels with an included half-day Taste of Normandy tour.
+After lunch, set off for a Taste of Normandy tour.
 You’ll board motorcoaches bound for the Fécamp Benedictine monastery where you’ll see how the famous Benedictine liqueur — with its secret blend of 27 herbs and spices — is produced.
-Afterward, a scenic drive along Normandy’s limestone sea cliffs brings you to Étretat for a visit.
-This scenic coastal village inspired artists ranging from Claude Monet to the novelist and poet Victor Hugo.
+Afterward, a scenic drive along Normandy’s limestone sea cliffs brings you to Étretat and the Alabaster Coast for a visit.
+This scenic village inspired artists ranging from Claude Monet to the novelist and poet Victor Hugo.
 You’ll have plenty of time to breathe in the sea air and admire the striking shapes of Étretat’s iconic cliffs.

 The ship arrives to England just as you're enjoying breakfast this morning.
-You'll disembark in Poole, and we hope you enjoyed your time on Vantage's first small ship oceangoing expedition vessel!
+You'll disembark in Poole, and we hope you enjoyed your time on Vantage's first small ship oceangoing small ship!

 En route to London, you’ll set off on a guided tour of Windsor Castle, the oldest and largest occupied castle in the world.
 Today, Queen Elizabeth spends most of her private weekends at the castle, which has housed 39 monarchs since its founding by William the Conqueror in the 11th century.
 Afterward, enjoy lunch on your own before transferring to London where you’ll check into your hotel.
 The rest of the day is at leisure in London, with dinner on your own.
 Do as the locals do and head to the local pub!

-Today’s half-day guided city tour by coach and by foot includes some of London’s most notable landmarks: Trafalgar Square, Westminster Abbey, Big Ben, Parliament, Buckingham Palace, and more!
+Today’s half-day guided city tour by coach and by foot includes some of London’s most notable landmarks — Trafalgar Square, Westminster Abbey, Big Ben, Parliament, Buckingham Palace, and more!
 You’ll also be delighted by a visit to the Churchill War Rooms, the underground nerve center where Winston Churchill and his inner circle directed the Second World War.
-Lunch is on your own; tonight, reunite with your fellow expeditioners for one last toast at the Farewell Drink and Dinner at the hotel.
+Lunch is on your own; tonight, reunite with your fellow travelers for one last toast at the Farewell Drink and Dinner at the hotel.

-You’ll head to London’s airport today for your return flight back to the U.S. Or, if you’re extending your journey in London, you’ll stay on for a few more days.
+You’ll head to London’s airport today for your return flight back to the U.S. Or, extend your journey with a few days in Dublin, Ireland.